Shmilowitz/PythonIMDbSolutions/README.md

 ## 3. Make a scatter-plot with year and length of movies.
 (Try to find clusters and explain them.
 Wild guesses are accepted).
 Mickey mouse movies were created in 1928
 ![picture alt](https://github.com/Shmilowitz/PythonIMDbSolutions/blob/master/Scatter.png?raw=true)
+## 6. Extra!
+Check for if movies are animated in the scatter.plot.